 We woke to a stunning winter’s morning with hardly a breeze, and everything frozen solid.
+Breaking camp at first light.
 It was a gorgeous view of Swansea and the sunrise to the east, and the bays of Oxwich and Three Cliffs to the south.

 However, this weather also meant that the tents were running with condensation.
 We packed up knowing we would have to stop and put the tents up during the day to dry before tonight’s wild camp.

 With the sun so low, the colours were amazing and it was a stunning morning’s walk towards Rhossili Down.

 We dropped off the ridge and our route took us through fields and farmland.
 It was pretty muddy in places, even with the hard frost!